nicholast833/PyDualSense-MotionToKey/README.md

 ## Features

 * **Real-time Data Display**: View live gyroscope and accelerometer data from your DualSense controller.
-* **Position Saving**: Record and save specific controller orientations as "positions."
+* **Position Saving**: Record and save specific controller orientations as "positions".
 * **Motion Sequences**: Chain saved positions together to create complex motion gestures.
 * **Action Binding**: Bind completed motion sequences to keyboard keys or mouse clicks.
 * **Configuration Management**: Export and import your saved positions and motion sequences to a `.cfg` file.